chatapazar/ais-dev-day-2023/documents/super-heroes-on-openshift-workshop/about-workshop.md

 # About Workshop

-This workshop offers attendees an intro to mid-level, hands-on session with **Red Hat OpenShift Container Platform** - an **enterprise certified Kubernetes platform** for modern cloud-native application, from containerizing microservices, to deploying an entire application, to execute microservices and consuming them as well tracing, monitoring, and management.
+This workshop offers attendees an intro to mid-level, hands-on session with **Red Hat OpenShift Container Platform** - a certified enterprise Kubernetes platform for modern cloud-native application, from containerizing microservices, to deploying an entire application, to execute microservices and consuming them as well tracing, monitoring, and management.

 What are we going to deploy to Red Hat OpenShift Container Platform is going to be a set of microservices that: